 The first day of summer isn’t until June 21 this year, but it already feels like it’s in full swing in Toronto (not that I’m complaining!).
-It’s officially patio season and that means it’s the perfect time to start making my easy cucumber salad.
+It’s officially patio season and that means it’s the perfect time to start making my easy cucumber summer salad.

 This recipe is so simple, but every time I make it, I get tons of compliments on the dish.
 If you have a pot luck or BBQ coming up, I highly recommend making this salad and taking it along – you’ll be a very popular guest!